-After a stronger Q4 2019, business was down in Q1 2020, we believe, initially due to seasonality and continued cyclical downturn followed by country and customer business shutdowns related to COVID-19.
+After a strong Q4 2019, business was down in Q1 and Q2 2020, we believe, initially due to seasonality and continued cyclical downturn followed by country and customer business shutdowns related to COVID-19.
 We are now seeing business and factories reopening and resuming business in China.
-Many of our automotive electronics customers in the Americas and Europe shutdown operations in March, and are setting expectations for reopening in May with a gradual ramp up over the next few quarters to restore their previous business levels.
-We expect this to continue to impact our capacity related demand during this time frame.
+Many of our automotive electronics customers in the Americas and Europe shutdown operations in March, and have begun to or are setting expectations for reopening in the third quarter of 2020 with a gradual ramp up over the next few quarters to restore their previous business levels.
+We expect this will continue to impact our capacity related demand during this time frame.